 They not should be mixed with alcohol or other drugs, either prescription or recreational.

-And finally, they should not be taken by women who are pregnant, considering getting pregnant, or are breastfeeding.
+Benzodiazepines should not be taken by women who are pregnant, considering getting pregnant, or are breastfeeding.

-Why People with High Functioning Anxiety Resist Getting Help
+Why People With High Functioning Anxiety Resist Getting Help

 If you have high functioning anxiety, you may not feel inclined to rock the boat and seek help.